spbarot/spbarot.github.io/docs/Labs/Lab 12 - Localization.md

 * (5 ft ,3 ft ,0 deg)
 <br>

 At the abovementioned locations, the Tof sensors shall take 18 sensor readings at 20 degree increments starting from 0 degrees to 340 degrees (0, 20, 40, …, 340).
-These readings shall be passed into the RealRobot class module in Python where the 18 sensor readings are stored and utilized in the update step to determine the robot’s current location and belief level.
+These readings shall be passed into the RealRobot class module in Python where the 18 sensor readings are stored and utilized in the update step to determine the robot’s belief level and current position.

 ---